 Student Brigade Leader School

 The Summer was hot in terms of both weather and everything happening in our brigade.
-Engineering physicists turned out to be true romantics, adventurers, and full of joy and creativity people.
-We built, played, danced, cared for each other, hiked, sang songs around the campfire, and spent time with many other teams.
+Engineering physicists turned out to be true romantics, adventurers, and people full of joy and creativity.
+We built, played, danced, cared for each other, hiked, sang songs around campfire, and spent time with many other teams.
 Some students found love and eventually formed families.
-Other students became the closest friends.
-On the construction site, we performed the best, won the All-Russian competition, and returned to Moscow as heroes.
+Other students became close friends.
+On the construction site, we performed the best, won the All-Russian competition, and returned to Moscow as heroes:).
 It was a great time.

 “Creators of Energy” On a Rooftop